 I watched from across the room for about 10 seconds while he was struggling to get the TV out of the box without spilling all the packing material on the floor.

 I immediately saw a good solution:

-I'll hold the four box flaps straight up in an extended position to create a higher box while he lifts the TV out.
-The top part of the box would be just "empty air" to trap the popcorn pieces while he lifted the TV out of the box.
+I’ll hold the four box flaps straight up in an extended position to create an extended box while he lifts the TV out.
+The top part of the box would be just “empty air” to trap the popcorn pieces while he lifted the TV out of the box.
 It would create overflow space.
 Problem solved.